groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/web-to-docm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-code-o"
+        - icon: "far fa-file-WEB"
-          title: " About WEB File Formats"
+          title: " About WEB File Format"
           content: |
-            It takes a number of file types when building a webpage.
             Web file formats define the standards for development of webpages and are related to platform in which these are built.
 A complete website can be built consisting of static as well as dynamic webpages.
 Most modern websites are built on server side technology such as Active Server Pages (ASP) that are loaded and run on the web server.
 These also include cascading styling sheets (CSS) and scripting files used for the styling the overall look and feel of UI.
-Common web file extensions and their associate file formats include HTML (Hypertext Markup Language), ASP (Active Server Pages), and CSS (Cascading Style Sheets).

           link: "https://docs.fileformat.com/web/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOCM File Format"
           content: |
             DOCM files are Microsoft Word 2007 or higher generated documents with the ability to run macros.
 It is similar to DOCX file format but the ability to run macros makes it different from DOCX.
-Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
+Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.
+The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
 DOCM files can be opened and edited in Microsoft Word 2007 and above.

           link: "https://docs.fileformat.com/word-processing/docm/"